I think I want to be an AMP mentor. How do I apply?

 Are non-speaking mentors eligible?

-Yes, we are excited about AAC users participating.
+Yes.
+AMP is excited about AAC users participating.
 Please reach out to us so we can discuss the most effective way to support your AAC use if you are chosen as a mentor.

 How do I apply?

 To apply to be a mentor, please fill out the mentor application.
+You can find it here.

 How are mentors selected for the program?